Who Is Amy Adams?

 A March 2008 MSNBC article called Adams Hollywood's new "It Girl," adding that she's still uncomfortable with all of her "It-ness."
 The article quoted Adams as saying, "I always equated 'It Girls' to, like, having a certain type of sexuality.
 So, for me, I don't think like that.
 I don't associate that with myself at this time.
 I've been working, which is so grounding and you don't sort of get a sense of the outside world when you're working."

 More Oscar Nods: 'Doubt' and 'Hustle'

 In 2014, Adams starred in Big Eyes, playing artist Margaret Keane and winning her second Golden Globe for her efforts.
 In 2016, Adams received critical acclaim and a Golden Globe nomination for her starring role in the sci-fi blockbuster Arrival, based on the short story Story of Your Life by Ted Chiang.
-The same year she starred in the psychological thriller Nocturnal Animals, directed by Tom Ford and co-starring Jake Gyllenhaal.
-Upcoming projects for the actress also include a biopic tentatively titled Get It While You Can, in which Adams is slated to portray troubled rock legend Janis Joplin.
-She will also co-produce and star in the HBO adaptation of Gillian Flynn's novel Sharp Objects, which will be directed by Jean-Marc Vallée and is scheduled to debut in 2017.
+That same year she starred in the psychological thriller Nocturnal Animals, directed by Tom Ford and co-starring Jake Gyllenhaal, and in 2017 she returned as Lois Lane for the superhero ensemble Justice League.

 Adams began dating fellow actor Darren Le Gallo in 2001.
 She gave birth to their daughter Aviana Olea Le Gallo on May 15, 2010.
 Adams and Le Gallo were married on May 2, 2015.